goFrendiAsgard/zaruba/docs/core-concepts/project/project-configs.md

 # ⚙️ Project Configs
 <!--endTocHeader-->

-A task might have some key-value [configurations](../task/task-configs/README.md).
+You can control a task's behavior by setting its [configuration](../task/task-configs/README.md).

-Since a project might contains several tasks, you will find that some tasks might [share some of their configurations](../task/task-configs/shared-configs.md).
+A project might contain several tasks.
+And you will find that some of those tasks might [share configurations](../task/task-configs/shared-configs.md).

 This is where project configs come into play.